 When cruising under normal conditions, the Pilot is powered by the front wheels.
 When the vehicle is accelerating or wheel slip is detected, torque is sent to the rear wheels.
 For extremely slippery condition, there is a "VTM-4 Lock" mode, activated by a button on the instrument panel that effectively locks the rear differential to improve traction.

-Handling and Ride: On the road, the Pilot handles comfortably and offers smooth and solid, although not exceptionally quiet ride.
+Handling and Ride: On the road, the Pilot handles comfortably and offers smooth ride.
 The Pilot feels stable and secure at all speeds thanks to the wide tracks and an automatic 4WD system.
-The 3.5L engine is smooth and powerful.
-The tight turning radius makes city driving easier.
-On the downside, you will hear some road and wind noise.
+The 3.5L engine has plenty of power for any situation.
+The tight turning radius makes the city driving easier.

 Pros: Good crash-test and rollover ratings, comfortable, spacious interior, seats eight, strong V6 engine, good handling, cargo space.

 Cons: Road and wind noise, fuel economy, no telescopic adjustment on the steering, paint on some interior plastic trims wears fast, rear liftgate glass doesn't open separately.

-Overall: With a roomy functional interior and seating for eight, the Pilot could serve as a more sporty alternative to a minivan.
+Overall: With a roomy functional interior and seating for eight, the Pilot could serve as an alternative to a minivan.
 Don't expect the Pilot to be cheap on gas; if fuel economy is important for you, look for 4-cylinder SUVs.
 The 2003-2008 Pilot has been reliable for the most part, however early models had some issues with an automatic transmission.
 A failed ignition switch in the 2003 and 2004 Pilot has been reported by many owners.
 Suspension repairs are not uncommon at higher mileage, including control arms, struts, shocks and sway bar links.
 Front engine mounts can go bad.

 What to look for when buying a used Honda Pilot: During the test drive, if any of the warning lights come on with the engine running, this indicates a problem.
 Be aware, that some "Check Engine" light issues could be expensive to repair.
 Pay more attention to test automatic transmission; anything that doesn't feel right with the way the transmission shifts should put you on guard.
 A strong "thump" when shifting into reverse indicates a problem.